HEPTHools/Adinkra/README.md

-The list of functions can be found by running FunctionList[Adinkra].
-The list of functions is separated into their
+The list of functions can be found by running

+FunctionList[Adinkra]

+which outputs the following:

 ```markdown